home page this is my about page types of repairs I do information and my policies contact me related sites and resources

 J.F.K.
 Clock Repair

-Please see Contact Page for map, phone numbers and email address.
+Please see Contact Page for phone numbers and email address.

 ABOUT JOHN F. KURDZIONAK and his clock repair business

-In 1987 my parents moved the business out of our home and opened a small retail watch and clock repair shop, called The Watchmaker, in our hometown of Stoneham, MA, (Stoneham is about 8 miles north of Boston).
-You may see the store's web site at www.thewatchmaker.com.
+In 1987 my parents moved the watch repair business out of our home, and opened a small retail watch and clock repair shop, The Watchmaker.

 August, 1996: John F. Kurdzionak about to run a Cog Railway locomotive to the summit of Mt.
 Washington, NH.

-While in my last year of college (and for several years on a part-time basis after that), I was employed as a brakeman, a fireman, and engineer on the mountain-climbing trains and steam locomotives of the Mt.
+While in my last year of college I went to work as a brakeman on the mountain-climbing trains and steam locomotives of the Mt.
 Washington Cog Railway in New Hampshire.
-It was full-time summer work when I was in college, but as the years passed I only worked there "on occasion" and "as available".
-I last worked there in the summer of 2001.
+It was full-time summer work when I was in college, but as the years passed I worked there part time, as my schedule allowed.

 If you rode the Mt.
 Washington Cog Railway at any time between June of 1992 and July of 2001, I may have been your brakeman, fireman, or engineer.